mukesh-ravichandran/Ozone_Prediction/README.md

 # Ozone_Prediction
-prediction of ozone concentration in the Raleigh area
+Ozone concentration prediction in the Raleigh area